 Nesting Site Selection

-The choice of nesting site matters for colony survival.
+The choice of nesting site shapes the colony’s survival.
 It affects temperature control and protection from predators.

 Nesting Behavior